Akira

 I.

-theorems, and convergence to equilibrium measures and its application to
+convergence to equilibrium measures and its application to combinatorial

 · self-avoiding walk (for linear polymers),